Tokyo Yakult Swallows: Tokyo Yakult era (2006–present)

 In 2006, "Tokyo" was added to the team name, resulting in the team name of Tokyo Yakult Swallows, and the logo of Tokyo was added to the uniform for the first time since the Kokutetsu era.
 The team maintained a winning percentage of .500, and ended up in third place in the league.

-The Swallows entered the Climax Series in 2009, and faced the Yomiuri Giants for the stage 1, which ultimately resulted in a 2–1 victory.
-Swallows advanced for their first time into stage 2 and faced the defending Central League champions, the Chunichi Dragons.
-The Swallows eventually lost against the Dragons by 2–4, ending their postseason.
-At the end of season, Hirotoshi Ishii retired from the team.
+The Swallows entered the Climax Series in 2009, and faced the Yomiuri Giants in stage 1, which ultimately resulted in a 2–1 victory.
+The Swallows advanced for the first time into stage 2 and faced the defending Central League champions, the Chunichi Dragons.
+The Swallows eventually lost against the Dragons by a score of 2–4, ending their postseason.
+At the end of the season, Hirotoshi Ishii retired from the team.

 2011 was an impressive year for the Swallows.
 In April, the Swallows topped the Central League and kept 1st place until September when the Chunichi Dragons climbed to win in the pennant race, ultimately leaving the Swallows in 2nd place in the Central League.

-In 2012, Norichika Aoki was posted to the Milwaukee Brewers.
+In 2012, Nori Aoki was posted to the Milwaukee Brewers.
 On 19 March 2012, the main office was moved to Kita-Aoyama which is located close to the Meiji Jingu Stadium from Higashi-Shinbashi.

 In 2013, Swallows outfielder Wladimir Balentien broke the NPB single-season home run record, finishing the season with 60 home runs.
-This was majorly due to the league secretly introducing a more juiced ball that allowed more home runs to be scored, which caused three-term NPB commissioner Ryozo Kato to resign when the juiced ball was found about.
+This was majorly due to the league secretly introducing a more juiced ball that allowed more home runs to be scored, which caused three-term NPB commissioner Ryozo Kato to resign when the juiced ball was found out about.

 The Swallows finished the 2015 regular season with the Central League's best record and defeated the Yomiuri Giants in the Climax Series to advance to the Japan Series, where they lost to the Fukuoka SoftBank Hawks in five games.

-The Swallows clinched the 2021 Central League pennant on 26 October 2021 with a 5–1 victory over Yokohama DeNA BayStars, coupled with Hanshin Tigers losing 4-0 to Chunichi Dragons on the same night.
+The Swallows clinched the 2021 Central League pennant on 26 October 2021 with a 5–1 victory over the Yokohama DeNA BayStars, coupled with the Hanshin Tigers losing 4–0 to the Chunichi Dragons on the same night.
 The victory clinched the pennant with two games to spare in the regular season.
-This allowed them to advance to the final stage of the Climax Series, sweeping the Yomiuri Giants, 3-0, to advance to the Japan Series.
+This allowed them to advance to the final stage of the Climax Series, sweeping the Yomiuri Giants, 3–0, to advance to the Japan Series.
 They eventually won the series against the Orix Buffaloes in six games to win the Japan Series, their first since 2001.
-They backed it up in 2022 with an 80-59-4 record, winning the 2022 Central League pennant and returning to the Japan Series by sweeping the Hanshin Tigers in the 2022 Central League Climax Series, once again facing the Orix Buffaloes.
+They backed it up in 2022 with an 80–59–4 record, winning the 2022 Central League pennant and returning to the Japan Series by sweeping the Hanshin Tigers in the 2022 Central League Climax Series, once again facing the Orix Buffaloes.
 This time however, the Buffaloes would exact revenge on the Swallows, beating them in the Japan Series in seven games, 4–2–1.
 Third baseman Munetaka Murakami broke the Japanese-born single season home run record in 2022 with 56 home runs, surpassing Sadaharu Oh's record of 55 set in 1964.